-Energy drinks have certaily had there share of controversey.
+Energy drinks have certainly had there share of controversy.
 New research points to serious heart function effects from too much caffeine.
 Interestingly, Starbucks coffee contains 76 milligrams of caffeine per 100 milliliters.
 That means a Starbucks coffee has more caffeine than that given to the test subjects in this study.
-Whether you're drinking excess coffee or energy drinks this study is an eye opener.
+Whether you’re drinking excess coffee or energy drinks this study is an eye opener.

 German doctors presenting at the Radiological Society of North America in Chicago said there is growing concern due to the lack of regulation of energy drinks.
 “Usually energy drinks contain taurine and caffeine as their main pharmacological ingredients,” Dr. Dörner said.
 “The amount of caffeine is up to three times higher than in other caffeinated beverages like coffee or cola.
 There are many side effects known to be associated with a high intake of caffeine, including rapid heart rate, palpitations, rise in blood pressure and, in the most severe cases, seizures or sudden death.”